KnowEnG/Kubernetes_AWS/Zero-To-KnowDev.md

     `kubectl apply -f cluster-autoscaler-one-asg.yaml`

-18. Configure an EFS on the same VPC and Security Group ("nodes.knowdev.k8s.local") as the new cluster: only change the efs vpc and security groups for now and transfer files to efs-network....
+18. Configure an EFS on the same VPC and Security Group ("nodes.knowdev.k8s.local") as the new cluster: only change the efs vpc and security groups for now and transfer files to efs-network below....

     If the efs doesn't already exist: